 The twins demonstrate telepathic ability over great distances with Mothra.
 While the girls call to Mothra in prayer and song, they are also connected to the gentle monster on some deeper level beyond their control, and it is this connection that impels Mothra to find them no matter where they are.
 In Mothra vs. Godzilla the Shobijin also demonstrate teleportation, when trying to escape from Kumayama and Torahata.
 In Ghidorah, the Three-Headed Monster, the girls translate not only Mothra’s chirps but also an entire conversation among three daikaiju.
 They sing the theme ‘Let’s Try To Be Happy”.
 The twins bring a sense calming amidst all the rampaging monsters and explosions in the films.
 Their voices are the environmental and moral conscience to the human race, pleading for human patience and kindness toward the monsters.

-Decades later, in Godzilla: Tokyo SOS, two other shobijin (portrayed by Masami Nagasawa and Chihiro Ôtsuka) demonstrate telekinesis as well.
+Decades later, in Godzilla: Tokyo SOS two other shobijin (portrayed by Masami Nagasawa and Chihiro Otsuka demonstrate telekenisis as well.

 The fairies’ famous song “Mosura No Uta” (“Mothra’s Song”) was written in Indonesian, though the Shobijin sing Japanese approximations to the original lyrics.
 The song was composed by Yuji Koseki.
 Other Japanese verses have been added by various composers over Mothra’s film history.
 The Shobijin have also been portrayed by Pair Bambi (Godzilla vs. the Sea Monster) and Megumi Kobayashi and Sayako Yamaguchi (Mothra Trilogy).

-The twins were in many other films, but the others were not shown worldwide, as the Mothra films were.
+The twins appeared in many other films which were not shown worldwide, as the Mothra films were.